Chandra-Panta-Chhetri/crown-computers/README.md

 1. Fork or clone the repo.
 2. Install NPM dependencies by running `npm i && cd client && npm i`.
-3. Checkout dev branch.
-4. Rename both .env-cmdrc-example files (root & in client folder) to .env-cmdrc and add the env variables.
+3. Rename both .env-cmdrc-example files (root & in client folder) to .env-cmdrc and add the env variables.

    To get env variable values: